avatar-kaleb/kalebmckelvey-site/blog/many-fundamental-data-structures-one-blog-post.md

 ### What Are They?

-Binary Trees are a specialized tree data structure, in which each node only points to at most two other nodes, typically tracked with left and right pointers, and includes its data.
+Binary Search Trees are a specialized tree data structure, in which each node only points to at most two other nodes, typically tracked with left and right pointers, and includes only unique data points.
+Their are a few rules mentioned below that must be true for a tree to be a BST.

 ![Representation of a binary tree with 6 nodes.](/post-images/binary-tree-example.png)